Quick Answer

 Treatment planning AI is particularly useful for newer clinicians who want intervention suggestions or experienced clinicians looking to expand their approach beyond familiar modalities.
 See all available tools on the product page.

-Making the transition: a practical workflow
+Making the transition to AI therapy tools: a practical workflow

 If you decide to try AI documentation, here is a low-risk approach that protects clinical quality while you build confidence with the tool.